 Doing monthly skin checkups is the best way to find new marks or skin changes.
 During your skin checkups, be sure to follow the ABCDEs of skin checks.
 This means checking moles or other growths for Asymmetry, Border, Color, Diameter, and Evolving (changing).
-Note, too, any new growths, or, if any of your growths bleed, itch, or are painful.
+Note, too, any new growths, or, if any of your growths bleed, itch, look different, or are painful.

 Check your moles or growths for signs of melanoma using ABCDE: